About the ACT® Reading Test

 ACT Reading Review Tips

-Now that you know everything about what is tested on the ACT Reading test, here are some useful strategies to keep in mind while taking the test:
+Now that you know everything about what is tested on the ACT Reading test, here are some effective strategies to help you perform your best on test day:

 Going back and forth between the test booklet and the bubble sheet for every question can be time-consuming.
 Marking answers on the test booklet first and then filling out the bubble sheet can save you a lot of time.

 Before starting your test prep, the most important thing to do is to make a study plan and follow it in a disciplined way.
 Check out our ACT Reading study guide for tips on how to prepare for this section to get a perfect score.
 Ultimately, the more you practice, the better you get.
-UWorld’s ACT Reading practice test offers thousands of exam-like questions to help you achieve for your target score.
+UWorld’s ACT Reading practice test offers thousands of exam-like questions to help you achieve your target score.
 You will also be able to improve on your weak points with our in-depth answer explanations and performance-tracking tools.
+Looking for a comprehensive study resource?
+Our ACT prep book includes expertly designed questions, detailed explanations, and essential strategies to help you master every section of the exam.

 If you are preparing for the ACT Math test, then this is the guide for you!
-Read about ACT Math format, syllabus, questions types, scoring pattern and more.
+Read about the ACT Math format, syllabus, question types, scoring pattern, and more.

-Trying to figure out what is on the ACT science section?
-Here is everything about what to prepare for this test, difficulty level of questions and scoring pattern.
+Trying to figure out what is on the ACT Science section?
+Here is everything you need to prepare for this test, including the difficulty level of questions and scoring pattern.

 Thinking about what is tested on ACT English?
-Our all-in-one guide will help you with the test format, syllabus, topics, scoring, and tips to approach this section.
+Our all-in-1 guide will help you with the test format, syllabus, topics, scoring, and tips to approach this section.

 Sharpen your test-taking skills and skyrocket your scores with our expert-developed ACT Reading practice materials that mirror the actual test!
 Start your prep today!